· 8 min read

 ...

 There was a previously resolved incident for the same error type and service.
-Layer 2 found it, set prior_context, and short-circuited Layer 3.
-RAG never ran.
+Layer 2 found it, correctly set prior_context, and moved on.
+But that if prior_context is None guard meant Layer 3 never ran — and Layer 3 was the only check that would have found the currently open incident with an active PR.

 Fix: RAG runs unconditionally, regardless of what Layer 2 found.
 The embedding call is cheap compared to running the full pipeline on a duplicate incident.